timalbert/livefortheline/source/_updates/2022-09-06-hope-through-terminal-illness.blade.md

 extends: _layouts.update
 section: content
 title: My Hope Through Terminal Illness
+subtitle: In the world you will have tribulation.
+But take heart; I have overcome the world.
 date: 9/6/22
-description: In the world you will have tribulation.
-But take heart; I have overcome the world.
 image: boys-at-beach.jpg
 ---